Supercolony-net/typechain-polkadot/packages/typechain-polkadot/README.md

 // Import here Constructors and Contract classes

 // Here we are creating an instance of the Constructors class, which is used to deploy contracts,
-// Constructors it's typechain-generated class that contains all the constructors of the contract const factory = new Constructors(api, UserAlice);
+// Constructors is typechain-generated class that contains all the constructors of the contract const factory = new Constructors(api, UserAlice);

 // You can access to the different constructors using the name of the constructor, here we will use "new"